Welcome to Dulnain Bridge Community Website

 Dulnain Bridge is a small community of nearly 500 people in the Highlands of Scotland.
-The community is centred around the River Dulnain which passes through the village in a deep gorge and the village gets its name from the high single arched bridge which carries the road north-south.
-Until recently this was the main A95 but there is now a bypass.
+The community is centred around the River Dulnain which passes through the village in a deep gorge.

 The village gets its name from the high single arched bridge which carries the road north-south, now by-passed.

 The calendar year starts with Hogmanay, a huge celebration that can carry on for several days.
 Each village and town in the area will organise events: torch-lit parades, fireworks and street parties for the fun of all..
 The rest of the year is no less busy with all manner of things cropping up on a weekly basis.

 Dulnain Bridge is situated within the boundaries of the Cairngorms National Park.
 The Cairngorms National Park is home to one-quarter of Scotland’s native forest, one-third of the UK land above 600 metres and has a wide and varied range of fauna and flora.